Get the PE treatment you deserve at Harrow’s Sexual Health Clinic

-Priligy is a prescription-only medication for treating Premature Ejaculation.
+Priligy is a prescription-only medication used to treat Premature Ejaculation.
 PE is where a man climaxes too quickly during sex, often without a feeling of control.
-PE is usually a temporary condition plus it doesn’t pose any physical health risks.
+PE is usually a temporary condition that doesn’t pose any physical health risks.

 How does Priligy work?

 Priligy contains the active ingredient, dapoxetine, which is a type of selective serotonin reuptake inhibitors (SSRI).
-SSRI boosts how much serotonin you have in your brain.
-Serotonin helps regulate your mood but, more importantly, it helps to delay a reaction in the areas of your brain responsible for ejaculation.
+SSRI boost how much serotonin you have in your brain.
+Serotonin helps to delay a reaction in the areas of your brain responsible for ejaculation.
 In other words, Priligy can help you go for longer before climaxing.

-Priligy tablets are an on-demand treatment for PE.
+Priligy is an on-demand treatment for PE.
 This means you take the medication when you need to and not every day.
 Take Priligy one to three hours before having sex.
 Please note that Priligy should not be taken more than once in any 24 hour period.